clarecodess/clarecodess/README.md

 ---
 ### 👩‍💻 About Me
-I am a Ugandan fullstack developer based in Nairobi, Kenya.
+I am a Ugandan full-stack developer based in Nairobi, Kenya.
 - I enjoy building wellness experiences on mobile and web.

 - Beyond coding, I manage the <a href=https://kuvaafrica.org/>Kuva Africa</a> community where I empower other African women with resources in tech, business, leadership and wellness.

-- Before transitioning to tech, I was a project manager and content creator for 5+ years.
+- Before transitioning to tech, I was a project manager and content creator for over years.
 ---
 ### 🛠️ Languages and Tools
 #### Front-End Languages